fischerjulian/talk_migrating_to_rails3/intro/100_main/01_slide.md

 # Crapy Code

 !SLIDE
-# Crapy Plugins, Gems, ...
+# Legacy plugins, gems, ...
-## ... being not maintained any more
+## being not maintained any more

 !SLIDE
-# No or crapy tests
+# No or sloppy tests

 !SLIDE
 # No or not enough money